AliMusharafbaig/CodSoft/README.md

 Run the code.
 Results:
 The linear regression model provides an R-squared value indicating how well the features predict the sales.
 Alongside, Mean Absolute Error provides an average error of our predictions.

+**TASK 5**

+Credit Card Fraud Detection
+Objective:
+To detect potentially fraudulent credit card transactions using machine learning.

+Dataset:
+The dataset contains transactions, where each transaction is labeled as fraudulent or genuine.
+Each transaction is represented by a set of features, with the Class feature indicating whether the transaction is genuine (0) or fraudulent (1).

+Steps Undertaken:

+Data Loading and Preprocessing:

+Loaded the dataset and inspected it for missing or null values.
+Handled missing values by dropping the affected rows.
+Standardized the feature variables using StandardScaler.
+Data Visualization:

+Visualized the distribution of genuine vs. fraudulent transactions.
+Plotted histograms for all features to understand data distribution.
+Used a boxplot to inspect the transaction amount distribution for both classes.
+Handling Class Imbalance:

+Used the SMOTE technique to oversample the minority class (fraudulent transactions) to ensure a balanced dataset.
+Model Training and Evaluation:

+Split the data into training and test sets.
+Trained a Logistic Regression model on the training data.
+Evaluated the model's performance using accuracy as the metric on both training and test datasets.
+Tools & Libraries Used:

+Data Analysis: Pandas, Numpy
+Visualization: Seaborn, Matplotlib
+Machine Learning: Scikit-learn, SMOTE from imblearn
+Results:
+The Logistic Regression model was trained and evaluated, providing insights into its ability to detect fraudulent transactions.